This post has been reviewed by our registered dietitian Celine Maetti

 (Why they are so important for the WFBP diet)

-One thing you really need to eat a lot of on a healthy plant based diet plan is your green leafy veggies (and all other vegetables too of course for variation, but leafy should be eaten daily).
-They are SO darn healthy, and contain such huge amounts of nutrients, including high amounts of vitamins such as A, C, K, folate and calcium, not to mention fiber – ALL of which are vital to the proper functioning of your immune system, for strong teeth and bones, and the formation of red blood cells.
+One thing you really need to eat a lot of on a healthy plant based diet plan is your green leafy veggies (and all other vegetables too of course for variation; but leafy should be eaten daily).
+They are SO healthy and contain LOTS of nutrients, including high amounts of vitamins such as A, C, K, folate and calcium; not to mention fiber – ALL of which are vital to the proper functioning of your immune system, strong teeth and bones, and the formation of red blood cells.

-Don’t forget to eat some of the fats from the ‘fats list’ with these for bio-availability of certain key nutrients!
+Don’t forget to eat some of the fats from the ‘fats list’ with your veggies for bio-availability of certain key nutrients as explained earlier.

 - Swiss chard (green leafy)